-Topology error correction is an important component of a network monitoring and control system, and is a key part of the state estimation pipeline, either as a pre-processing step or as an integrated part of a generalized state estimator.
-If a topology error processing module fails to correct an error, poor and even dangerous control actions may result~\cite{Ashok:2012:Cyber,Caro:2010:Breaker}, as unexpected topology changes, such as those due to failed lines, may put stress on the remaining lines and destabilize the network.
+Detection of topology changes is an important network monitoring function, and is a key part of the power grid state estimation pipeline, either as a pre-processing step or as an integrated part of a generalized state estimator.
+If a topology error processing module fails to detect an error in the model topology, poor and even dangerous control actions may result~\cite{Ashok:2012:Cyber,Caro:2010:Breaker}, as unexpected topology changes, such as those due to failed lines, may put stress on the remaining lines and destabilize the network.
 Thus, it is important to identify topology changes quickly in order to take appropriate control actions.

-Currently, it is difficult to find topology changes in distribution networks.
-Often, utilities lack the monitoring equipment to directly detect line failures, and are unaware of issues until customers call to report power losses.
-The radial nature of many distribution networks makes the task easier, but distributed generation will eliminate much of this benefit.
-Consequently, distribution network state estimation techniques such as \cite{Lu:1995:Distribution, Naka:2003:Hybrid, Niknam:2009:Practical} are particularly vulnerable to topology changes, as less information is available to correct for them.
-Algorithms for topology error identification allow utilities to quickly detect such problems, and allow for accurate state estimation even when the topology changes.

-Finding topology changes is simpler in transmission networks, as substations and transmission lines have sensors that directly report failures (or switch open/closed status).
-However, if a sensor malfunctions, or is compromised by a cyber-intrusion, then finding the topology change is again difficult.
+Substations and transmission lines in transmission networks have sensors that directly report failures (or switch open/closed status).
+However, if a sensor malfunctions, then finding the topology change is again difficult.
+This can happen due to normal equipment malfunctions, or because a cyber-attacker wishes to mislead network operators.
 Although failure to correctly identify a topology error is less common in a transmission network, the stakes are higher: state estimation based on incorrect topology assumptions can lead to incorrect estimates, causing operators to overlook system instability, and in the worst case, leading to avoidable blackouts.
 Thus, it is important to have more than one way to monitor network topology.